 Background: This study investigated how the West Africans who survived Ebola virus disease (EVD) epidemic 10-years ago, but now living in Australia, perceived the psychosocial impact f COVID-19.

-Objective: The objective of this report is to narratively describe the demographic characteristics of the study participants.
+Objective: The objective of this report is to narratively describe the socio-demographic characteristics of the study participants.

 Method: The study was a sequential mixed methods involving online survey questionnaire followed by qualitative interview.